- Default Services

-Note: For existing system services, when certain scopes are not listed we can add connections for those scopes also via custom service like bdass in IOT
+Note: For existing default services, when certain scopes are not listed we can add connections for those scopes also via custom service like accessing time series data in Zoho IoT.

 Use credentials of login user: This allows other users to utilize the connection that you've created.
 If this switch is turned on, other users can authenticate your connection using their credentials and a copy of it will be listed under “Shared connections” in their connections page.